I am traveling to Milan for the first time, which places do you recommend to visit?

 Popular belief is that Milan has the best tiramisu in Italy, so go on a tiramisu binge!
 See The Last Supper, but make sure you book early.
-Tickets are released around 3 months in advance and sell out very quickly. almost 2 years agoAnswered by Carla via WorldNomads.com
+Tickets are released around 3 months in advance and sell out very quickly. over 2 years agoAnswered by Carla via WorldNomads.com

 Visit the Duomo and the covered shopping arcades that lead out from there.
 This is the inspiration for the covered shopping malls that have simplified shopping around the world.

 Also don't miss the specialist shops for all kinds of goods: fashion and artisanal that can be found around the city.

 The Milanese are among the most fashion conscious and elegant people on Earth.
 They take great part in their appearance.
 They are also conscious of living in an area - not country! - with some of the highest living standards of Europe and indeed the world.
 This self confidence should be of interest to visitors who come from areas which worship coarseness and mediocrity to show them that alternatives exist.